-Pilar Pinilla-Dominguez is Senior Scientific Adviser at the National Insititute for Clinical Excellence (NICE) and will be speaking at the next Advanced Therapies Network (ATN) event on 17 September on the topic of reimbursement models.
+Pilar Pinilla-Dominguez is Senior Scientific Adviser at the National Insititute for Clinical Excellence (NICE) and spoke at the Advanced Therapies Network (ATN) event on 17 September on the topic of reimbursement models.
 Here she gives an insight into NICE’s take on this complex subject.

-The next Advanced Therapies Network event on reimbursement will be in partnership with Phacilitate Leaders Europe conference at the Royal Lancaster , London.
-Pilar will join speakers from NHS England, the Cell & Gene Therapy Catapult and Orchard Therapeutics.
+The Advanced Therapies Network event on reimbursement was in partnership with Phacilitate Leaders Europe conference at the Royal Lancaster , London.
+Pilar joined speakers from NHS England, the Cell & Gene Therapy Catapult and Orchard Therapeutics.

 Q. How is the UK approaching the reimbursement of advanced therapies?
 Is any particular reimbursement model preferred and why?
 What are the main considerations when deciding on how to approach this area?